alexwoodsy/SHED-ONLINE/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-* Big thanks to Harry Collins for drawing the lovely grpahics
+* Big thanks to Harry Collins for drawing the lovely graphics